simogasp/studentipy/README.md

     glTexCoord2f( 0, 0 );   //!!
     glVertex2f( -1, 1 );
     glTexCoord2f( 1, 0 );
 //<!!
-All these line will be removed
+All these lines will be removed
     glTexCoord2f( 1, 1 );
     glVertex2f( 1, -1 );
     glEnd( );